kovasap/autojournal/README.md

 Autojournal fundamentally moves personal data around between different services.
 The most supported place for data to end up is Google calendar.
-Here are some examples of what that looks like:
+Here are some examples of what that looks like.
+Each block on the calendar corresponds to a single "event" that I've tracked.
+For sleep, this would be time asleep.
+For location, this would be time at a specific location, or time travelling.
+For computer usage, this would be active time interacting with a computer (not AFK).

 Just the location events from a trip I went on: